kyoheiu/felix/README.md

 # fm

-A simple TUI file manager with vim-like keybind, built with termion and written in Rust.
+A simple TUI file manager with vim-like keybind, written in Rust.
 (_Currently works on Linux_)

 ![sample](https://github.com/kyoheiu/fm/blob/main/screenshots/sample.gif)

-You can:
+My aim is to make a file manager that enables you to:

+- open files in the current directory as fast as you can
+- configurate easily
+- do what you want to in daily use

+And with `fm`, you can:

+- see items in the current directory when launch
+- set your own commands to open file inside this program with `config.toml`, which is so handy!
-- filter the list and easily choose item
+- filter the list and choose item easily
 - delete
 - yank & put
 - rename
-- make new directory
+- make a new directory
 - empty the trash directory
-- set your own command to open file with `config.toml`, which is so handy!

 ## Installation